 Cépages - Grande Champagne - Cognac Grosperrin

 Clear color.
-On the nose, lively aromas of grapes, butter, lime blossom honey.
-Supple and soft texture, frank notes of vine flower, apple, first spices.
+On the nose, lively aromas of grapes, butter, lime tree and honey.
+Supple and soft texture, frank notes of flower, apple and spices.
 Beautiful freshness.
 A balanced and soft finish.
-The power of the Colombard, the finesse of the Folle Blanche, and the structure of the Ugni Blanc are finally united !
+The power of the Colombard, the finesse of the Folle Blanche, and the structure of the Ugni Blanc are finally united!
 Unique.

 - 70 cl